 I’m not a great reader.
-I struggle to get through the first paragraph of a book, but when it comes to reading about whisk(e)y, whether it be a new distillery offering, how it’s made, what affects the flavour, which glass is best, how to taste it or even how water influences (or doesn’t influence) the end product, I’m hooked.
+I struggle to get through the first paragraph of a book, but when it comes to reading about whisk(e)y, whether it be a new distillery offering, how it’s is made, what affects the flavour, which glass is best, how to taste it or even how water influences the end product, I’m hooked.

 One of the current popular topics in the whisk(e)y world centres around ‘terroir’.

 Terroir, which originates from the French word ‘terratorium’, meaning ‘land’, refers to ‘the characteristic taste and flavour imparted to a wine by the environment in which it is produced’ – oxforddictionaries.com

 Primarily associated with wine, but recently used in connection with whisk(e)y, terroir elegantly encapsulates what it is about a product that reflects the importance of location, time and care involved in its creation.

 Bruichladdich, the distillery behind Octomore whisky, sum terroir up, and why it’s of paramount importance to them, nicely:

 “The great vineyards revere terroir for the subtle nuances of traceable character, flavour, lineage and integrity it bestows.